UBC-MDS/DSCI522_group315/report/report.md

 based on the competitors’ performance (instead of ending by submission or technical knockout).
 The official rules provide general guidance in judging the winner.
-The criteria sets priority from high to low ranking effective Striking/Grappling, effective Striking/Grappling and cage/ring Control(The ABC MMA Rules Committee 2017).
+The criteria sets priority from high to low ranking effective Striking/Grappling, effective Aggressiveness and cage/ring Control(The ABC MMA Rules Committee 2017).
 As more and more controversy of the judging decisions raised, a systematic analysis of the UFC data would be very informative to evaluate the overall quality of UFC judging